Heavy Rain, Flash Floods Hit Southern California

 In northern California, a dangerous storm was tracked developing early Thursday morning in the San Francisco Bay Area, with an emergency alert for flash flooding issued in the area, the San Francisco Chronicle reported.

-The National Weather Service was also predicting that a winter storm could bring heavy snowfall to the Sierra Madre Mountains.
+The NWS was also predicting that a winter storm could bring heavy snowfall to the Sierra Madre Mountains.

-Ariel Cohen, an NWS meteorologist, had warned that from Wednesday afternoon through Friday, "many areas will likely experience significant flooding, along with rockslides and mudslides, especially in the higher elevations."
+NWS meteorologist Ariel Cohen had warned that from Wednesday afternoon through today, "many areas will likely experience significant flooding, along with rockslides and mudslides, especially in the higher elevations".

 Legal Disclaimer: